Kurtis Mantronik: Journey to Utopia

 Mantronik was most recently signed to London-based record label Street DNA, a sister label of the StreetSounds label, which released his newest studio album, Journey to Utopia, in late 2014.

 The somewhat reclusive Mantronik opened Facebook, Twitter, and SoundCloud pages in connection with the promotion of the album.

 Remixing and production career

 Since 1998, Mantronik has produced and remixed tracks for pop, electronic dance music artists and groups such as Kylie Minogue, Junior Senior, Fatboy Slim, The Chemical Brothers, Victoria Beckham, Michael Gray, Liberty X (which, in 2002, covered Mantronix's "Got to Have Your Love" from Mantronix's 1990 This Should Move Ya album), and Mim (the featured vocalist on Mantronik's 2003 EP release How Did You Know).
 He remixed classical composer Steve Reich's Drumming for release on the Reich Remixed album in 1999, and he was enlisted for two remixes of the title track of the Shirley Bassey remix album Diamonds Are Forever in 2000.

 In addition to record production, Mantronik produced music for the Dance Dance Revolution and TrickStyle video game series.

-Mantronik remains active in pop oriented electronic music, such as house music and big beat.
+Mantronik remains active in pop oriented electronic music, such as house and big beat.

+Mantronik's return to hip-hop

+In 2023, Mantronik returned to hip hop.
+Mantronik reformed the group Mantronix and made Bronx, New York rapper Bruse Wane a member of the group.
+He produced and released three hip-hop songs that featured Bruse Wane as the main vocalist.
+The songs were "Money Talks", "Era of the AI" and "When the Doves Fly".
+The songs were jointly released by Mantronik and Bruse Wane, under Mantronik's Mantronix classics label, and Bruse Wane's Wane Enterprises label.
+Mantronik produced, directed and edited three music videos for all three releases, which all appear on his official Mantronix YouTube channel.
+The music videos have garnered over one million views combined.